LatteBad/Discord-Server-Deleter/README.md

 Scripted by LatteBad#0406, idea from NotSaksh#6969.

 Run the main.py file, input your token and target server ID, then choose what you want to delete.

+**MAKE SURE BOTH main.py AND deleter.py FILES ARE IN THE SAME DIRECTORY**